Tree Care Recommendations

 Fertilizing Your Trees

-If you choose to fertilize a tree, keep a few things in mind (not all trees will require fertilizer).
+If you choose to fertilize a tree, it is important t keep a few things in mind.
+Not all trees or sites will require fertilizer, so it is recommended to perform a soil test before any fertilizer applications.
 Trees do most of their growing in the spring so it is best to fertilize in the fall, after the tree has lost its leaves, or in the spring, before the buds begin to develop.
 Do not apply nitrogen fertilizer in the late summer.
 This could prevent the tree from going into dormancy in the winter.
 Water the area well before and after applying fertilizer.
 Remember, follow all directions carefully, store or dispose of leftovers properly, and do not over-fertilize.

 Additional Care Resources